Every year, on rainy days, when floodwaters flood the fields and beaches, I remember going out to catch crickets.

 I remember many times, after catching all the crickets in the bushes around the garden and shallow flooded areas, we also got together to cut down old banana trees and make rafts, rowing through deep water to find them.

-Grilled crickets give a very unique aroma, but the best dish is probably stir-fried crickets.
-My mother used to be very good at preparing this dish.
+Grilled crickets have a very unique aroma, but to eat better, perhaps stir-fried crickets.
+My mother used to cook this dish very skillfully.

-Stir-fried this way, when eaten, we will feel the unforgettable flavor of crickets mixed with the spicy, fatty, salty, sweet flavors along with the smell of herbs.
+Stir-fried this way, when eaten, we will feel the unforgettable flavor of crickets mixed with spicy, fatty, salty, sweet flavors and the smell of herbs.

 Stir-fried crickets are not only nutritious but also a rustic dish, very typical during flood season, perhaps not only in my hometown but also in many other riverside areas of the Central region.